Shared office spaces at Bridge Street Collective, alteration by architectural designers, Waka Group

 Te Āwhina Papakāinga..

 The papakāinga development at Te Āwhina Marae in Motueka.
 Read about this project, featured in Architecture Now, here or listen to the digital story below.
+The development was recently acknowledged in Architecture Now as an example of large-scale project waste reduction - Scott Construction and Waka Group Architecture achieved a 48 per cent land-fill diversion rate across 20 new homes through strategic design decisions.

 People touring new papakāinga houses - walking on concrete path surrounded by landscaped area with new planting.